vistorian/vistorian.github.io/courses.md

 Both sessions are the same.
 Each session will walk you through the course, demo the Vistorian, and give you the opportunity to meet us and discuss questions before signing up. **[Join an info session on zoom](https://ed-ac-uk.zoom.us/j/83741473017)**. **Passcode: qL0qfgpW** .
 To attend this info session please sign-up through this link [https://forms.office.com/r/ez0mpKSc6W](https://forms.office.com/r/ez0mpKSc6W).

+_Click here to download_ the <a href="/Info%20Session%20on%20The%20Interactive%20Visual%20Network%20Exploration%20Course.pdf">Info Session Slides</a>

 ## Course Prerequisites and Requirements